NunoSempere/clarivoyance/list/index.md

 - ★★ In 2026/2030/2040 what % of leading labs will agree to a) test models for the capacity to replicate across the internet, and b) not deploying any model which has this capacity?

-- ★★★ (UF) By 2025/2028/2033/2040 will there be de-facto agreement amongst all US leading labs to avoid training runs over a certain size?
+- ★★★ (UF) By 2025/2028/2033/2040 will there be de-facto agreement among all US leading labs to avoid training runs over a certain size?

-- ★★★ (FT) By 2025/2028/2033/2040 will there be a public agreement amongst all US leading labs to avoid training runs over a certain size?
+- ★★★ (FT) By 2025/2028/2033/2040 will there be a public agreement among all US leading labs to avoid training runs over a certain size?

 - ★★ How much does the chance that the previous question will resolve yes by 2033 increase for every $10 million spent lobbying labs to do this?